-Alien species such as Dace (found in a number of rivers including the Shannon, Maigue and Mulkear rivers), and Zebra Mussels (found throughout the Shannon river and lake system) have been recorded in the waters of the Shannon IRBD.
-The Environmental Protection Agency has identified eight key aquatic species of non-native animals or plants nationally, that have successfully established themselves in aquatic and fringing habitats and are damaging natural flora and fauna and pose a threat of spreading within the waters the Shannon IRBD.
-These species pose a major threat to the diversity of native plants and animals, for example by preying on them, out-competing for habitat or food, altering habitat or introducing pathogens or parasites.
+Nationally the Environmental Protection Agency has identified eight key aquatic species of nonnative animals or plants that have successfully established themselves in aquatic and fringing habitats and are damaging natural flora and fauna.
+All eight species have been found in the waters of the South Eastern RBD.
+In particular, Dace are present in the River Nore and Barrow and both the Zebra Mussel and Azolla water fern are present in the Barrow main channel.
+Japanese seaweed is present in the coastal waters of the district.
+These species pose a major threat to the diversity of native plants and animals, for example by preying on them, outcompeting for habitat or food, altering habitat or introducing pathogens or parasites.